AsyaBondi/Site-Blocker-Focus-Productivity/README.md

 ## 🐛 Troubleshooting

 ### Common Issues
+- **Websites not blocking**: Verify domain format and refresh page
+- **Timer not updating**: Check if multiple tabs are open for the same domain
+- **Settings not saving**: Verify Chrome sync storage permissions
 - **Extension not loading**: Check Chrome version supports Manifest V3
-- **Websites not blocking**: Verify domain format and refresh page
-- **Settings not saving**: Check Chrome sync storage permissions
-- **Text not displaying correctly**: Verify localization files are properly formatted

-### Recent Updates
+### Performance Notes
-- Enhanced UI/UX with improved visual feedback
-- Optimized performance and reduced memory usage
-- Fixed localization issues for Russian language
-- Improved error handling and user notifications
+- Timers are efficiently managed with `setInterval`/`setTimeout`
+- Cross-tab messaging is optimized to only affect relevant domains
+- Storage operations are asynchronous to prevent UI blocking

 ---